DragonSenses/Curiosity/TypeScript/6. Type Manipulation/1-generics.md

 ## Hello World of Generics

-To start off, let’s do the “hello world” of generics: the identity function.
+To start off, let's do the "hello world" of generics: the identity function.
 The identity function is a function that will return back whatever is passed in.
 You can think of this in a similar way to the `echo` command.

 Without generics, we would either have to give the identity function a specific type: